HayaaQutaishat/Articles-Application/README.md

   - categories view: This view brings all categories from database, (Health, Environmental Issues, Food, Animals and Art).Each category contains number of articles related to the topic.
   - category view: This view brings all the articles related to the clicked category from the database  in reverse chronological order using get() QuerySet method and render them to the user.
   - article view: This view brings the article object from the database so users can see all details about this article using this article object methods and properties.
-  - new article view: This view create new article object using create() method, and save it to the database using save() method.
+  - new_article view: This view create new article object using create() method, and save it to the database using save() method.
   - search view: This view searches some data in the database with user input in the search form.
   - author view: This view brings author object from database and render all details of this object to the user.
   - random view: This view returns articles in which the words appear in title or description.
   - read_later_add view: This view adds the article that the user clicked on its "Add To Read Later" button to the list of read later for that user and update the database.
   - read_later_remove view: This view removes the article that the user clicked on its "Add To Read Later" button to the list of read later for that user and update the database.
-  -
+  - edit_comment view: This view grabs user's input when click on edit button, and update the databse by the new comment text that the user typed.
+  - delete_article view: This view allow users to delete article objects from database using delete() method.
+  - rating view: This view allow users to rate an article and add this rate to tha database.

 ## Setup :